 So call it a major win for well, everyone.
 The police need a warrant to search your cell phone.

 If you or a loved one wind up arrested because of evidence found on your cell phone or not, you may be eligible to post bail.
 This will be decided at your arraignment.
-If you are eligible for bail, have someone on your behalf reach out to us, Torrance Bail Bond Store.
+If you are eligible for bail, have someone on your behalf reach out to us, Torrance Bail Bonds.